davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

    - `int del(ts_hashmap_t *map, int key)`: deletes an entry that contains the given `key` and return the previously associated value.
 If the `key` did not exist, return the constant `INT_MAX`.

-3. **Thread-Safety Considerations** I would start by writing and testing (aggressively) the above functions without considering threads.
-Make sure everything is working before you worry about threads and mutual exclusion.
-Next, I would play around with locks just to get used to them.
+3. **Thread-Safety Considerations** I would start by writing the above functions without considering thread safety at all.
+Just get them to work first, before you worry about threads and mutual exclusion.
+Next, I would play around with locks  in C  just to get used to them.
 To explore locks, you'll need to `#include <pthread.h>`.
 A lock is of the type `pthread_mutex_t`, and you can use the constructor `pthread_mutex_init(..)` to initialize it.
 Once initialized, you can use `pthread_mutex_lock(..)` and `pthread_mutex_unlock(..)`.

-   The next thing you'll want to do is to determine how you'll enforce mutual exclusion in the hashmap functions.
-Should you introduce one lock?
+   Once you feel pretty good about how to create and use locks, you'll want  determine how you'll enforce mutual exclusion in the hashmap functions.
+Should you introduce one lock for each map?
 Multiple locks?
 How would this decision affect the parallel performance of your hashmap?
 Where do you declare the lock(s) to ensure that all threads can access them?
 Once you have your locks declared in initialized in the right place, you'll just have to go back into the hashmap functions and add in the lock/unlock calls to enforce mutual exclusion.

-   - Users of your library must not be burdened with the creation and management of any locks.
+   **Important** Users of your library must not be burdened with the creation and management of any locks.
 That is, they should be oblivious to the fact that locks even exist.
-Therefore, all of the management of your locks should all be done in above functions, hidden away from users.
+Therefore, all of the management of your locks should all be done in above functions, hidden  from users.

-4. **Writing a Tester (main)** Testing the correctness of your implementation takes a bit of effort.
+4. **Writing a Good Tester (main)** Testing the correctness of your implementation takes a bit of effort.
 I would write a main function to create any number of threads, and each thread continuously puts/gets/dels 1000s of keys into the same shared hashmap.
 Use the `printmap()` function that I provided to print out the contents of the map after the threads join back up.

    - You may want to figure out how to "control" the randomness your tests so that you can repeat the same test on a single-threaded version vs. a multi-threaded version and produce the same output.
+Hint: Look into what it means to "seed" a random number generator, and play with `srand()` and `rand()`.

    - You won't be graded on this, because I'll use my own tester.
 So, I'll leave it up to you on how to systematically test the correctness of your hashmap, but it should be rigorous and revealing.

 #### Example Output
 In the output below, my tester spawns the given number of threads from the command line.
-Each thread has a 33% chance of doing either a del, get, or put.
+Each thread has a 33% chance of doing either a `del`, `get`, or `put`.
 Then a random key between 0 and 99 is generated for that chosen operation.
 Each thread runs this in a loop 100 times.
 Obviously, due to the randomness of the tests I'm running, the outputs below are mine alone.
-If there were race conditions, you would likely expect a segmentation fault and/or duplicated entries during the test.
+If race conditions were present, however, you would likely expect a segmentation fault and/or duplicated keys during the test.

 Here's a run with 2 threads on a capacity of 1
 ```